phamdinhduc795397/ModernCoordinator/README.md

 # ModernCoordinator

-A lightweight navigation framework based on the Coordinator pattern and is a compact version from [XCoordinator](https://github.com/quickbirdstudios/XCoordinator).
+A lightweight library based on the Coordinator pattern and is a compact version from [XCoordinator](https://github.com/quickbirdstudios/XCoordinator).

 Coordinator is creating reduce burden of navigations for UIViewController that allow groups a particular flow to visualize the transition between views.